zogzog/cubicweb/doc/book/en/admin/setup.rst

 Databases configuration
 -----------------------

-Whatever the backend used, database connection information are stored in the instance's :file:`sources` file.
+Each instance can be configured with its own database connection information, that will be stored in the instance's :file:`sources` file.
+The database to use will be chosen when creating the instance.
 Currently cubicweb has been tested using Postgresql (recommended), MySQL, SQLServer and SQLite.

 Other possible sources of data include CubicWeb, Subversion, LDAP and Mercurial, but at least one relational database is required for CubicWeb to work.
-SQLite is not fit for production use, but it works for testing and ships with Python, which saves installation time when you want to get started quickly.
+You do not need to install a backend that you do not intend to use for one of your instances.
+SQLite is not fit for production use, but it works well for testing and ships with Python, which saves installation time when you want to get started quickly.

 .. _PostgresqlConfiguration: